awsdocs/amazon-aurora-user-guide/doc_source/disaster-recovery-resiliency.md

 Aurora stores copies of the data in a DB cluster across multiple Availability Zones in a single AWS Region\.
 This storage occurs regardless of whether the DB instances in the DB cluster span multiple Availability Zones\.
 When you create Aurora Replicas across Availability Zones, Aurora automatically provisions and maintains them synchronously\.
 The primary DB instance is synchronously replicated across Availability Zones to Aurora Replicas to provide data redundancy, eliminate I/O freezes, and minimize latency spikes during system backups\.
 Running a DB cluster with high availability can enhance availability during planned system maintenance, and help protect your databases against failure and Availability Zone disruption\.

-For more information, see [High Availability for Aurora](Concepts.AuroraHighAvailability.md)\.
+For more information, see [High Availability for Amazon Aurora](Concepts.AuroraHighAvailability.md)\.